cameronjohnstonmusic/steam-achievement-tracker/README.md

 Setting up the App
 Installing:
 Download from https://github.com/cameronjohnstonmusic/steam-achievement-tracker/releases
-Install the relevant version from your platform
+Install the relevant version from your platform.
+Both platform versions are in the zip file.
 On MacOS open the .app file
 On Windows open the downloaded folder and open the .exe
 Note: keep the folder together.
 Do not pull the .exe out of that folder.
 Connecting to Steam:
 After opening, two windows will open: “tracker” and “_achievement tracker” The first is the display.
 This is what will be window captured and keyed out on your streaming software.
 The other window is the control window.
 Here you can edit the font of the text on the display window, and add parameters to connect to your steam account and game that will be tracked

-Double click the box starting with “node.script.”
-This will open up a text file.
-Replace the following with the corresponding information you found above
+Replace the information you found above in the three corresponding boxes.

-Replace the text in quotations.
-Make sure to keep the quotations
-Save the file once you have made the edits.
-Close the window.
-Go back to the “_achievement tracker” window.
-Click the button next “reset script”
+Click the “reset script” button after.
 The windows should update with the relevant information after a few seconds.

+Saving and Loading:
+Saving
+The app does not automatically save your information.
+You must click the “save” button.
+Save the file anywhere on your computer.
+Once saved you can close the app.

+Loading
+Every time you open the app you can repopulate your information by loading the saved file.
+Click the “load” button.
+This will open a dialog box.
+Select your previously saved file.
+After loading click the “reset script” button to start the script again.
 The “Tracker” Window
 Window Overflow
 Depending on your display scaling and the length of the achievement name, the text may overflow off of the window.